Frequently Asked Questions

 Can I reserve a spot next to the yoga teacher?

-Not really: all our classes are on a drop-in basis, so you can’t reserve a specific spot.
+Not really: although you need to register to join a class, you can’t reserve a specific spot.
 Just come by about 15 minutes before class and find your favorite spot.
-If you want to join one of our workshops, you do have to reserve.

 You've just announced the coolest yoga workshop.
 Can I join… pretty please?